intentionet/netconan/README.rst

       -u, --undo            Undo reversible anonymization (must specify salt) -w SENSITIVE_WORDS, --sensitive-words SENSITIVE_WORDS
                             List of comma separated keywords to anonymize --preserve-prefixes PRESERVE_PREFIXES
-                        List of comma separated IPv4 prefixes to preserve (skip anonymizing the specified prefixes, but host bits are still anonymized) --preserve-networks PRESERVE_NETWORKS
+                            List of comma separated IPv4 prefixes to preserve (skip anonymizing the specified prefixes, but host bits are still anonymized)
+      --preserve-addresses PRESERVE_ADDRESSES
-                        List of comma separated IPv4 networks to preserve (skip anonymizing the prefix and host bits in the specified blocks) --preserve-private-networks, --preserve-rfc-1918
+                            List of comma separated IPv4 addresses or networks to preserve (skip anonymizing the prefix and host bits in the specified addresses)
+      --preserve-private-addresses, --preserve-rfc-1918
-                        Preserve private-use IPv4 networks (skip anonymizing
+                            Preserve private-use IPv4 addresses (skip anonymizing
-                        the prefix or host bits for addresses in 192.168.0.0/16, 172.16.0.0/12, and 10.0.0.0/8)
+                            addresses in 192.168.0.0/16, 172.16.0.0/12, and
+                            10.0.0.0/8)